sanjayh94/F1App/README.md

 - `/api/circuits` - Get all circuits with their respective races and results
 - `/api/drivers` - Get all drivers with their respective teams and results
+- `/api/championships` - Get the championship summary for a given year

 The API shows summary data for each circuit and driver which can be reached at `/api/circuits/summary` and `/api/drivers/summary` respectively.
+The championship summary can be reached at `/api/championships/{year}`.

 The API also includes a Swagger UI for easy API testing and documentation.